Ryan's Corner

 Primates cling to their mothers in infancy, and it seems like that would be good training for riding other animals as adults.
 Given how skittish deer are, it’s remarkable they can be mounted at all.

-The authors noted a food connection.
+This association was first described in 2017.5 The authors noted a food connection.
 Monkeys spill fruit and seeds that deer eat, and they eat parasites off the deer's back.

 I couldn’t find a reliable description of what was going on here.
 But some speculated that the monkeys learned or were trained to slow pigs down for hunting.
 One step shy of giving them lassos and revolvers.